 Edna Ferber’s Hollywood: American Fictions of Gender, Race, and History, preface by Thomas Schatz (Austin: University of Texas Press, 2009).
 PROSE Award, Media and Cultural Studies.
 The story of America’s best selling novelist and the landmark negotiations with Hollywood that put women’s history on screen from 1924 to 1960.

-Reconstructing American Historical Cinema From ‘Cimarron’ to ‘Citizen Kane’ (Lexington: University Press of Kentucky, 2006; 2009); International Association of Media Historians’ Prize in Media and History; Theatre Library Association Richard Wall Memorial Award finalist.
-Archive-based revisionist history covering full range of historical films about US, with extensive chapters on Jezebel (1938), Gone with the Wind (1939), A Star Is Born (1937), Public Enemy (1931), Ramona (1936), and Citizen Kane (1941).
-Spoiler: These films weren’t all flag-waving snores about great white men.
+Reconstructing American Historical Cinema From ‘Cimarron’ to ‘Citizen Kane’ (Lexington: University Press of Kentucky, 2006; 2009); International Association of Media Historians’ Prize in Media and History.
+An archive-based revisionist history covering full range of historical films about US, with extensive chapters on Jezebel (1938), Gone with the Wind (1939), A Star Is Born (1937), Public Enemy (1931), Ramona (1936), and Citizen Kane (1941).

 Women in Hollywood: